 The YAG or Nd:YAG laser was introduced over 30 years and quickly became the workhorse of industry, originally lamp-pumped they evolved over time to make diode pumping the most common variant.

-The Fibre or Fiber laser* is a relative newcomer, arriving on the scene around 2005, with the same 1064nm wavelength and a number of key benefits they can be a direct replacement for the Nd:YAG laser, although it is recommended to thoroughly test each substrate material and application to ensure compatibility.
+The Fibre or Fiber* laser (*for our American friends) is a relative newcomer, arriving on the scene around 2005, with the same 1064nm wavelength and a number of key benefits they can be a direct replacement for the Nd:YAG laser, although it is recommended to thoroughly test each substrate material and application to ensure compatibility.

 Key Benefits of Nd:YAG over Fibre

 Beam Quality: The key aspect of the Nd:YAG that out performs that of the Fibre laser is the quality of the beam.
 Essentially the laser marking beam quality is specified terms of an M2 value, usually given in the lasers technical specifications.
 A Gaussian beam has an M2 of 1 and allows for the smallest spot size in relation to the wavelength and optics used.

 The best beam quality found in Nd:YAG laser marking systems has an M2 value of 1.2.
 Fibre-based systems typically have an M2 value of 1.6 ~ 1.7, meaning a larger spot size and less power density.
 For example; the peak power of a Fibre laser is in the 10kW range while the peak power of a Nd:YAG laser is in the 100kW range.

 Basically, better beam quality produces;

 - higher marking speed (because of high power density), and

 - deeper engraving.